-The video includes footage of this Futuro appearing at 0:32, 0:59, 1:48, 2:05 and 2:47 [the last is footage of the interior of the Futuro] along with some nice video of some of owner Kyösti's awesome metal sculptures.
-For me this was a nice reminder of my visit to Pöytyä back in 2014.
+The video includes footage of this Futuro appearing at 0:32, 0:59, 1:48, 2:05 and 2:47 (the last is footage of the interior of the Futuro) along with some nice video of some of owner Kyösti's awesome metal sculptures.
+For us this was a nice reminder of our visit to Pöytyä back in 2014.

 While not unusual the photos do highlight a couple of interesting changes that have been made to the Futuro.

-In oudosti's photo we see what appears to be a solar panel on top of the Futuro.
-Contrast this with the photo on the right taken during my 2014 visit to the Futuro.
+photo we see what appears to be a solar panel on top of the Futuro.
+Contrast this with the second photo taken during our 2014 visit to the Futuro.
 Though difficult to tell it looks like the solar panel is mounted in front of the existing "vane" structure.
 Perhaps Kyösti uses solar or wind depending on the time of year or perhaps now both are being generated from atop the Futuro

 The remaining shots show the Futuro in various stages of assembly.
 You can clearly see in several shots the way the legs have been spread to allow the Futuro to be assembled on the support structure at ground level; almost as if the support structure were constructed in a manner similar to the way a tripod functions.